IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

 A binary tree has a single base node, and each node of the tree may have up to two child nodes (but it need not have any).
-A node without children is a “leaf”.
+A node without children is a "leaf".
 You can think of a noun as a binary tree whose leaves are atoms, i.e., unsigned integers.
 All non-leaf nodes are cells.
-An atom is a trivial tree of just one node; e.g., `17`.
+An atom is a trivial tree of just one node, e.g. `17`.

-For instance, if we produce a cell in the {% tooltip label="Dojo" href="/glossary/dojo" /%}
+For instance, the following cell produced in the {% tooltip label="Dojo" href="/glossary/dojo" /%}:

 ```hoon
 > =a [[[8 9] [10 11]] [[12 13] [14 15]]]
 ```

-it can be represented as a tree with the contents
+can be represented as a tree with the contents:

 ![Binary tree with bottom row only populated](https://media.urbit.org/docs/userspace/hoon-school/binary-tree-bottom-row.png)